Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 20.31.42 UTC
+- WIB: Jumat, 12 September 2025 21.26.32 UTC
-- WITA: Jumat, 12 September 2025 21.31.42 UTC
+- WITA: Jumat, 12 September 2025 22.26.32 UTC
-- WIT: Jumat, 12 September 2025 22.31.42 UTC
+- WIT: Jumat, 12 September 2025 23.26.32 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

 Kategori: nature